-As at December 31, 2012, we had cash on hand of \$1,198,352.
-Our working capital was \$841,376.
+As at March 31, 2013, we had cash on hand of \$2,129,305.
+Our working capital was \$1,439,823.

 We hold a significant portion of cash reserves in Canadian dollars.
 Due to foreign exchange rate fluctuations, the value of these Canadian dollar reserves can result in translation gains or losses in US dollar terms.
-If there was to be a significant decline in the Canadian dollar against the US dollar, the US dollar value of that Canadian dollar cash position presented on our balance sheet would also significantly decline.
-If the US dollar significantly declines relative to the Canadian dollar, our quoted US dollar cash position would also significantly decline.
-Such foreign exchange declines could cause us to experience losses.
+If there was to be a significant decline in the Canadian dollar against the US dollar, the US dollar value of that Canadian dollar cash position presented on our balance sheet would significantly decline.
+If the US dollar significantly declines relative to the Canadian dollar, our quoted Canadian dollar position would increase however US dollar cash position would significantly decline.
+Such foreign exchange declines could cause us to experience losses that will be recorded on our income statement.

-In addition to paying certain expenses in Canadian dollars, we are also required, from time to time, to pay expenses in South African Rand, Australian Dollars and Madagascar Ariary.
+In addition to paying certain expenses in Canadian dollars, we are required, from time to time, to pay expenses in South African Rand, Australian Dollars, Great British Pounds and Madagascar Ariary, and possibly other currencies.
 Therefore, we are subject to risks relating to movements in those currencies.